varikallusurendra/collegeportal/replit.md

 ## Overview

-This is a full-stack Training and Placement Portal for colleges built with a modern tech stack.
+This is the official Training and Placement Portal for KITS Akshar Institute of Technology, built with a modern tech stack.
 The application provides a comprehensive platform for managing placement activities, student information, events, and alumni data.
 It features a public homepage for students and visitors, along with a secure admin dashboard for Training and Placement Officers (TPOs).
+The portal is fully branded with KITS college identity including logos, campus images, and institutional information.

 ## User Preferences